-Corequisite: Ten hours of observation and participation in an elementary school Physical Education setting clinical and field experience
+Corequisite: Ten hours of observation and participation in an adaptive Physical Education setting clinical and field experience for Health and Physical Education (PreK-Adult) majors and a guided experience for Athletic Coaching & Conditioning majors.

 332 Kinesiology

 Exploration of human movement involving muscle function, location, leverage of motion and analysis of specific sport skills.